 Objective: The site maintains a record of total mortalities, including pigs that die and are euthanized, that occur on the farm.
-The mortality records must be kept for 12 months or as long as the farm has been operating under current ownership if less than 1 year.
+The mortality records must be kept for 12 months or as long as the farm has been operating under current ownership if less than 1 year (this includes new construction).